New Staircase Cost

 An average builder will be able to complete a staircase removal within a day.
 This means it would cost you an average of £250, including the skip hire costs and labour.

-Hiring a Staircase Installer Checklist
+Checklist: Hiring a Staircase Installer in the UK

 Before you choose your staircase installer, there are a few things to consider.
-We have created a checklist of some important things to look our for when looking for a staircase specialist.
+We have created a checklist of some important things to look our for when looking for a staircase specialist:

-- Qualifications – Depending on the tradesman hired, these can be in the form of CSCS certification, City and Guild levels, or even college gained qualifications such as HNC’s.
+- Qualifications – Depending on the tradesman hired, these can be in the form of CSCS certification, City and Guild levels, or even college gained qualifications such as HNCs.

 - Insurance – The most important consideration when hiring any tradesman is insurance.
 Make sure they possess, at the least, third party liability, which covers building work.
 At best, you want to find a tradesman, which has personal injury, property damage, and work guarantee cover.